 One should not take any drug without considering all the consequences, whether good or bad.
 And that’s why Ultimate Kilimanjaro® neither recommends using Diamox nor discourages using Diamox.
 The decision is up to the climber.

 For those who have hiked at high altitude before, you might have an idea of where your acclimatization limits are in terms of rate of ascent.
 If you do, then reviewing the route profile and itineraries will be helpful in your decision whether or not to use Diamox.
 Those who are confident in their ability to acclimatize probably would not choose to use Diamox.

 For those who have not tested themselves at high elevations, the choice is much harder.
 Nearly everyone would like to summit without taking Diamox.
 But at the same time most people would rather summit with Diamox than not summit at all.
 And because of this, taking Diamox for most people makes sense, as it improves the probability of reaching the top.
 It also increases the level of safety.

-Side Effects of Diamox
+What are the Side Effects of Diamox?

 There are some side effects to taking the drug.

 These side effects include: tingling hands, increased urination, hearing loss, taste loss, lightheadedness, upset stomach, vomiting, and diarrhea.